Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Abstract

 \section{Abstract}

 Long-period radio transients (LPRTs) are highly polarised, coherent radio sources with periods of minutes to hours and bursts typically lasting $10-100$\,s.
-We argue that electron cyclotron maser emission (ECME) explains their narrow duty cycles and polarisation properties.
-In this picture, a rotating oblique magnetosphere beams radiation into a thin, hollow emission cone whose surface lies almost perpendicularly to the local magnetic field.
-The observed very narrow pulses arise when the line of sight skims the cone.
-Broader profiles and weak leading or trailing components occur when multiple azimuths along the emission ring satisfy the maser resonance condition.
-The observed isotropic-equivalent luminosities of $\sim10^{30}-10^{31}$\,erg\,s$^{-1}$ correspond to modest intrinsic powers once strong ECME beaming is taken into account, which is readily achievable through accretion from the interstellar medium.
+Here we consider the apparently isolated subclass of LPRTs and argue that electron cyclotron maser emission (ECME) explains their narrow duty cycles and polarisation properties.
+In particular, we show that intrinsically circular ECME can emerge as predominantly linear after undergoing Faraday conversion in an overlying magnetospheric plasma layer, thus reconciling the observed high linear fractions with a circularly polarised maser.
+In this picture, a rotating oblique magnetosphere beams radiation into a thin, hollow emission cone whose surface lies almost perpendicular to the local magnetic field.
+The observed very narrow pulses arise when the line of sight skims the cone, while broader profiles and weak leading or trailing components occur when multiple azimuths along the emission ring meet the maser resonance condition.
+The observed isotropic-equivalent luminosities of $\sim10^{30}-10^{31}$\,erg\,s$^{-1}$ correspond to modest intrinsic powers once strong ECME beaming is taken into account.
+We show that such power levels can be supplied by accretion from the interstellar medium (ISM), and that detectability at kiloparsec distances favours slowly rotating neutron stars with comparatively low surface magnetic fields ($B_\ast\lesssim10^{10}$\,G) and low space velocities.